Introduction to the Risograph

 Colours

-We currently have seventeen inks to choose from, all of which are either Soya or Rice-bran oil based.
+We currently have 23 inks to choose from, all of which are Rice-bran oil based.

-Below you can see the digital representation of the colour (left) versus the actual print (right).
+Below you can see the digital representation of the colour, complete with their closest Pantone and HEX references.

 Registration